bnclabs/gostore/llrb/README.md

 next write operation.
 CAS operation has the following effects:

-* If CAS is > ZERO, Get key from the index, and check whether its `bornseqno` matches with the supplied CAS value.
+* If CAS is > ZERO, Get key from the index, and check whether its `seqno` matches with the supplied CAS value.
 * If CAS is ZERO, then it is equivalent to CREATE operation, and expects that the key is not already present in the index.